 Newsletters and email marketing

-Emails still are an effective marketing strategy.
-While social media is useful for the top end of the marketing funnel, email marketing drives clients down the funnel.
+Emails are still an effective marketing strategy.
+While social media is helpful for the top end of the marketing funnel, email marketing drives clients down the funnel.

-Infographics are appealing, easy to read and follow and can educate your audience.
-Infographics can be placed on your website, or offered in print format and on social media, especially Pinterest.
-This is a great task for a virtual creative assistant.
+Infographics are appealing, easy to read and follow, and can educate your audience.
+Infographics can be placed on your website or offered in print format and on social media, especially Pinterest.
+This is an excellent task for a virtual creative assistant.

 Brochures and posters

-If you want to promote an event, even an online event, you need great marketing material.
-One such material is stunning posters − brochures are also a useful marketing tool.
-A creative assistant would be able to put these marketing materials together.
+If you want to promote an event, even an online event, you need excellent marketing material.
+One such material is stunning posters − brochures are also a valuable marketing tool.